-The nodes list could be discovered (using unicast or multicast), or "staticly" defined (using a couple hostname or IP and port list).
+The nodes list could be discovered (using unicast or multicast), or "static" defined (using a couple hostname or IP and port list).

-Cellar is able to synchronize:
+Cellar is able to synchronize: bundles (remote or local) config features

-- bundles (remote, local, or from an OBR)

-- config

-- features

-- eventadmin

 Optionally, Cellar also support synchronization of OSGi EventAdmin, OBR (URLs and bundles).